-The Government intend for the changes to apply to members who were in service on 31 March 2012 and also have service after 31 March 2014 (without a break of more than five years).
+Your LGPS pension is protected by the McCloud remedy if you were a member of the LGPS or another public service pension scheme before 1 April 2012 and also have service after 31 March 2014 (without a break of more than five years).

 If you left the scheme before 1 April 2014 you built up benefits in the final salary scheme only.
 These changes will not affect your pension.

 Most members are unlikely to see an increase to their pension, and where an increase is applied, it is likely to be small.
 This is because most members will build up a higher pension in the career average pension scheme (1/49 accrual rate) than they would have under the final salary scheme (1/60 accrual rate).

 The LGPS McCloud remedy regulations take effect on 1 October 2023.
 Qualifying members’ pensions will be reviewed from this date onward.

 What do I need to do?